 The interior of the theater was enlarged and customized for the motion picture experience.
 A new organ was installed.
 The theater would have a resident orchestra and conductor.

-This 1964 photo shows that the 1919 makeover was considerable, especially the three-story façade that replaced the canopy at the East 7th Street entrance.
-The new marquee was topped by the word PALACE in letters bright and large enough to be seen later from the ticket queues at the Hollywood and Worth theaters.
+This photo shows how much the facade of the Palace had changed by 1964.
+The marquee was topped by the word PALACE in letters bright and large enough to be seen from the ticket queues at the Hollywood and Worth theaters.

 But to the right of the marquee can be seen some of the original brick detailing of the 1908 exterior.
 To the left is the edge of the 1930 Aviation Building (see below).
 (Photo from UNT Media Library.)